-To ensure that the customer receives the evaluated version of the chip, either

-- the customer picks up the TOE himself at the NXP site NXP Semiconductors Germany GmbH, Business Line Identification, Stresemannallee 101, 22529 Hamburg - Germany as a wafer or specific packages - the customer picks up the TOE himself at the NXP site, NXP Semiconductors (Thailand), 303 Chaengwattana Rd., Laksi Bangkok 10210, as a module or in a specific package or - the TOE is sent by NXP to the customer protected by special ordering, secured transport and tracking measures.
+To ensure that the customer receives the evaluated version of the chip, the TOE is sent by NXP to the customer protected by special ordering, secured transport and tracking measures.
 Additionally, a Transport Key has to be used to support the secure delivery and the identification of the TOE.

-When packed sometimes it is not possible to identify the TOE (NXP J3A080 v2.4.1 Secure Smart Card Controller) by sending commands to the TOE since there are no physical contacts available due to the production step.
+When packed sometimes it is not possible to identify the TOE (NXP J3A080 and J2A080 Secure Smart Card Controller Revision 3) by sending commands to the TOE since there are no physical contacts available due to the production step.
 In that case the identification is done by the commercial name of the product as described in the Administrator Manual [13], chapter 2.1 and 7.1.